Producer Registration

 -

-To comply with producer registration requirements under California, Colorado, Oregon, and Minnesota EPR laws for paper and packaging products, covered producers must register with CAA unless the producer qualifies for an exemption or the producer intends to submit an individual compliance plan, under applicable law.
+To comply with producer registration requirements under California, Colorado, Oregon, and Minnesota EPR laws for paper and packaging products, obligated producers must register with CAA unless the producer qualifies for an exemption or the producer intends to submit an individual program plan (IPP) under applicable law.

 -